Home » Posts tagged 'faith'

 GOD MEANS BUSINESS

 The “everyone gets a gold star” mentality has no place in God’s kingdom on Earth.
 Not everyone is going to make it to Heaven.
-In fact, most people, as a result of their own free-will choices, will end up in Hell.
+In fact, most people, as a result of their own free-will choices, will end up in the lake of fire.

 This is the hard-core reality that should govern everything we do every day.